Dr. Robert Charles Brown

 He was named to the Long Purple Line, the Hall of Distinction of his Alma Mater, Northwestern State University in 2008.

-The Browns have two sons and a daughter, all adults, and four grandchildren.
+The Browns have two sons and a daughter, all adults, and five grandchildren.
 They are active members of All Saints Episcopal Church of Russellville.